 Number 7: Now, this next part is totally up to you.
 I like our rolls soft, so while you have to be careful not to under bake I prefer to put them close together in a pan versus way spread apart so that the sides stay soft.
 Then I gently press the outer layers down a little so I create a more rounded top and can see all of the cinnamon goodness.

 Which makes them turn out like this!
 Aren’t they beautiful?
 They really are The World’s Best Cinnamon Rolls!

 In testing I learned that all brown sugar recipes didn’t get that gooey cinnamon thing going on as well even when flour or cornstarch was added.
 When we pulled them out of the pan there was never any gooeyness left behind which became a sign to us that the recipe wasn’t just right.
-These rolls clearly leave a little something in the pan, aka awesomeness.
+These rolls leave a little something in the pan, aka awesomeness.

 See how beautiful and soft they turn out?
 And really, if the saying is true that you are what you eat then you will be beautiful for eating these. #Fatpants and all. 😉